 Measure the concentration of amino acids in blood plasma in cows fed baleage harvested from different legume-grass mixtures designed to yield high energy:N ratio.

-Twenty-four mid-lactation Jersey cows housed at the University of New Hampshire Burley-Demeritt Organic Dairy Research Farm will be assigned to 1 of 3 treatments: 1) alfalfa-meadow fescue-timothy mixture, 2) birdsfoot trefoil-meadow fescue-timothy mixture, or 3) red clover-meadow fescue-timothy mixture fed as baleage.
-Seeding rates will be done to target botanical composition levels at 70:15:15 for legume-grass-grass ratio.
-Cultivar selection will be based on recommendations from forage evaluation programs at Cornell University and the University of Wisconsin, as well as from commercial plant breeders.
-A randomized complete block design (n = 8 cows/treatment) with a 2-week covariate period and a 12-week data collection period will be used.
-Cows will be blocked based on parity and days in milk, and will be fed individually twice daily using the electronic recognition Calan doors system (see Facilities and Equipment).
+Twenty mid-lactation Jersey cows housed at the University of New Hampshire Burley-Demeritt Organic Dairy Research Farm will be assigned to 1 of 2 treatments: 1) alfalfa-meadow fescue-timothy mixture or 2) red clover-meadow fescue-timothy mixture fed as baleage.
+Seeding rates were done to target botanical composition levels at 70:15:15 for legume-grass-grass ratio.
+Cultivar selection was based on recommendations from forage evaluation programs at Cornell University and the University of Wisconsin, as well as from commercial plant breeders.
+A randomized complete block design (n = 10 cows/treatment) with a 2-week covariate period and a 10-week data collection period will be used.
+Cows will be blocked based on parity and days in milk, and will be fed individually twice daily using the electronic recognition Calan doors system.
 Animals will be milked 2 times daily with milk production recorded at every milking event.
-Body weight and body condition score (1 to 5 scale) will be recorded in the last week of the covariate period and monthly during the 12-week data collection period.
+Body weight and body condition score (1 to 5 scale) will be recorded in the last week of the covariate period and monthly during the 10-week data collection period.
 Diets will be fed as total mixed ration consisting (dry matter basis) of 70% baleage and 30% of a corn meal/soybean meal-based grain mixture.
-Dry matter intake and milk production will be measured during the 2-week covariate period, and feeds, milk, blood, feces, urine, and rumen samples will be taken during the last week of each month thereafter (weeks 4, 8, and 12).
+Dry matter intake and milk production will be measured during the 2-week covariate period, and feeds, milk, blood, feces, urine, and rumen samples will be taken during the last week of each month thereafter (weeks 4, 7, and 10).

 Feed and refusal samples will be collected weekly, pooled by period (i.e. monthly), freeze-dried, ground (1-mm screen), and later analyzed for dry matter, ash, total N, neutral detergent fiber, acid detergent fiber, and minerals using wet chemistry and mass spectrophotometric methods by a commercial laboratory (Dairy One, Ithaca, NY).
 In addition, feeds will be shipped to the Pennsylvania State University (University Park, Pennsylvania) for individual fatty acids analysis by gas liquid chromatography after direct methylation as reported in Resende et al. (2015).
 Ammonia, pH, organic acids, and ethanol will be measured on baleage extracts.
 Milk samples with preservatives will be collected during 4 consecutive milkings and analyzed for fat, protein, lactose, total solids, and milk urea-N using mid-infrared reflectance spectroscopy (Dairy One).
 Milk samples without preservative will be collected concurrently and stored at -80°C until fatty acids analysis.
 Samples will be extracted and analyzed for milk fatty acids by gas liquid chromatography at the Pennsylvania State University following procedures outlined by Resende et al. (2015).
 Blood samples will be collected from the tail vein using vacutainer tubes for 2 consecutive days approximately 4 hours after the morning feeding, pooled, and later analyzed for plasma urea-N (Brito et al., 2008).